French destroyer Fauconneau: Design and description

 The Durandals had an overall length of 57.64 m, a beam of 6.3 m, and a maximum draft of 3.2 m.
 They displaced 311 t at deep load.
 The two triple-expansion steam engines, each driving one propeller shaft, were designed to produce a total of 5200 PS, using steam provided by two Normand boilers.
 The ships had a designed speed of 26 kn, but Fauconneau reached 27.14 kn during her sea trials.
 The ships carried enough coal to give them a range of 2300 nmi at 10 kn.
-Their original complement consisted of four officers and sixty enlisted men, but the number of enlisted men increased to 60 in 1899.
+Their original complement consisted of four officers and forty-eight enlisted men, but the number of enlisted men increased to sixty in 1899.

 The Durandal-class ships were armed with a single 65 mm gun forward of the bridge and six 47 mm Hotchkiss guns, three on each broadside.
 They were fitted with two single 381 mm torpedo tubes, one between the funnels and the other on the stern.
 Two reload torpedoes were also carried; their air flasks, however, had to be charged before they could be used, a process that took several hours.
 The Modèle 1887 torpedo that they used had a warhead weight of 42 kg.